American LaFrance: Patriarch Partners era

 In December 2005, it was announced that Freightliner had transferred the ownership of American LaFrance to the New York–based investment firm Patriarch Partners, LLC.
 The headquarters and main plant in Ladson, South Carolina, were not included in the transaction.
 However, Patriarch Partners was allowed to use the plant until early 2007, when DaimlerChrysler began using the plant for assembly of the Dodge Sprinter.
 Under new ownership ALF relocated within the Charleston, South Carolina, area in summer 2007 to a brand-new facility, including manufacturing and corporate headquarters, with nearly 500000 sqft of total space.

 On 28 January 2008, American LaFrance filed for Chapter 11 bankruptcy protection, blaming problems with implementation of a new IBM enterprise resource planning (ERP) system.
 On 25 July 2008, the company emerged from bankruptcy with a revised business plan to transfer the firetruck body building portion of the business to the remaining Hamburg, New York (formerly RDMurray Inc.), and Ephrata, Pennsylvania (formerly Ladder Towers Inc.), facilities.
 The Summerville, South Carolina, plant continued to manufacture fire truck cab and chassis, but focused on vocational vehicles and the Condor vehicle line.
 In 2009, the company closed Hamburg and Ephrata, attempting to consolidate operations to Summerville.
 On 17 January 2014, the company announced it would cease operation.
 Remaining assets of the company, which included parts and partially completed trucks, were auctioned to pay creditors.
 As of that October it was highly unlikely American LaFrance would be opening its doors ever again.

 Historical collections

 The North Charleston Fire Museum and Educational Center, located in North Charleston, South Carolina, claims to house "the largest collection of professionally restored American LaFrance fire apparatus in the country".
 The museum has an active collection of 20 ALF vehicles, each in operating condition.

+The North Charleston Fire Museum and Education Center is expected to close February 14th, 2026 after collectors reclaim loaned equipment for sale.